Yehuda

 Popularity in the U.S

 While Yehuda is not a very common name in the United States, it has been steadily rising in popularity over the past few decades.
-According to Nameberry, Yehuda first appeared on the US Top 1000 in 2001 and is currently ranked at #773.
+According to Nameberry, Yehuda first appeared on the US Top 1000 in 2001 & is currently ranked at #773.
 This makes it a relatively uncommon name, but not so rare that it will be difficult for people to pronounce or remember.

 Global Usage

-Yehuda in Other Languages and Cultures
+Yehuda in Other Languages & Cultures

 Yehuda in English-Speaking Countries